-AGS provides a range of free and paid training that attract continuing professional development (CPD) points; below is information on how CPD requirements are managed.
+AGS provides a range of free and paid training that attracts continuing professional development (CPD) points.
+The information below explains how CPD points are managed for participation in AGS training.

-AGS training sessions are designed for Australian Government departments and agencies to assist their employees (both lawyers and non-lawyers) in acquiring or boosting the legal knowledge and skills required to undertake their roles efficiently.
+AGS training sessions are designed for Australian Government departments and agencies to assist their employees (both lawyers and non‑lawyers) to build or strengthen enhance the legal knowledge and skills required for their roles.

-If you are not an employee of an Australian Government department or agency, please contact us before registering for training sessions as we may not be able to accept your registration.
+If you are not an employee of an Australian Government department or agency, please contact AGS before registering for training, as we may not be able to accept your registration.

 Responsibility for CPD records